 This causes problems because these microbes:

-- ferment food in the small intestine, causing excess gas and bloating
+- ferment food in your small intestine, causing excess gas and bloating

-- create a defensive structure called a biofilm around themselves to guard them because they are in the inhospitable environment of the small intestine
+- create a defensive structure called a biofilm around themselves.
+This helps to guard them because they are in the inhospitable environment of the small intestine, but makes it harder for us to treat.

 Risk factors for SIBO